srolfe26/tava-code-challenge/notes.md

  - Yep.
 Let's re-roll the frontend with Vite.
 Why?
 There's not a lot existing and it'll be a better foundation
  - Spent a ridiculous amount of time trying to get docker and tsconfig to play nice with a common types folder, not going so well
  - Filtering by name should be an unbound filter
+ - Would have liked to use SCSS or other to have a little more CSS control
+ - Would have liked